Error-401/PU_Style_Guide/README.md

-# PU UE4 Style Guide {
+# PU UE4 Style Guide

-*A fairly simplistic approach to Unreal Engine 4*
+*A slight simplification to another UE5 style guide.
+See TL;DR for the quickest reference.*

 ## Table of contents
 - [TL;DR](#tldr)